 1 cup dairy-free (and gluten-free!) semisweet chocolate chips

 In a stand mixer, combine the cake mix, melted coconut oil, soy milk, vanilla and molasses, beating until the dough is completely mixed.
 This takes a minute or two to do, which is why I like the stand mixer.
 If it just doesn’t come together, you can add an additional 1 tablespoon of milk.
-Stir in the chocolate chips.
-I find that I have to stir in the chocolate chips by hand to get them mixed in well.
+Stir in the chocolate chips and cacao nibs.
+I find that I have to stir in the chocolate chips and nibs by hand to get them mixed in well.

-Bake the bars in the preheated oven for about 27 minutes (depending on your oven).
-The bars will be lightly golden and look slightly crisp on the edges.
-Remove the pan from the oven and let cool completely before cutting into bars.
+Bake the bars in the preheated oven for about 20 to25 minutes (depending on your oven).
+The bars will be lightly golden and may be slightly darker on a few of the edges.
+Remove the pan from the oven and set aside for 5 minutes.
+Using a knife, cut into bars (without removing them).
+You’re basically scoring them all the way through, so that it’s easier to break or cut into bars when they are cool.
+You can use a butter knife for this.

 These cookie bars freeze really well.
 They will also keep well in the refrigerator for at least 5 days.